rvesse/stardog-docs/new/src/docs/icv.html.md

 -   OWL 2 EL
 -   OWL 2 RL
 -   OWL 2 DL

-Future releases of Stardog will include RDF Schema and OWL 2 DL reasoning types.

 The important implication here is that Integrity Constraint Validation is performed with three inputs: a Stardog database, a set of